🪙 Membership dues | How do I set member dues for the groups I organize?

-As an organizer, you can collect member dues for your group.
+As a Standard or Pro organizer, you can collect member dues for your group.
 Collecting dues can offset costs associated with leading a group like your organizer subscription, venue rentals, supplies, or refreshments.

 Before you turn on member dues, you must set up a Stripe account.